 • Apply dry rubs generously just before grilling or smoking the ribs.
 If allowed to sit for several hours, salty rubs will begin to cure the meat, toughening it.
 Work over a rimmed baking sheet to contain the mess.

 • “Moisturize” the ribs before cooking by slathering them with a paste made with cheap yellow mustard (Steven prefers Dijon) and a bit of Worcestershire sauce.
-Mayonnaise is another option; neither one will affect the flavor of the ribs.
+Mayonnaise is another option; both lay down a base layer of flavor, but neither are perceptible in the final taste of the ribs.

 • You can buy “St. Louis-style” ribs—spare ribs that have the sternum, cartilage, and rib tips removed—but it is easy and usually cheaper to trim a rack of spares yourself.
 Use the trimmings to flavor beans or collard greens.

 • Create a humid environment in your grill or smoker by placing a foil pan full of water or fruit juice underneath the ribs.
-Or you can fill a food-safe spray bottle with water or another liquid (like soda pop) and periodically spray the ribs to keep them from drying out.
+Or you can fill a food-safe spray bottle with water or another liquid (like apple cider) and periodically spray the ribs to keep them from drying out.

 • Test for doneness by inserting a toothpick between bones.
 It should go in easily.
 Alternatively, pick a rack of ribs up in the middle with tongs.
 If the meat begins to shred where it’s held by the tongs, the ribs are tender.
 The shrinkage of meat from the bone is another sign of doneness: the meat should recede from the ends of the bones by about 1/2 inch.